 - if you can afford it: go for a short walk during lunch break, or even better: do your prayer in a Masjid

 What are some mental benefits of physical exercise?

-It is true that we exercise mainly to avoid obesity, blood pressure and heart deseases.
-But do you know that exercising reguarly improves your cognitive functions?
+It is true that we exercise mainly to avoid obesity, blood pressure and heart diseases.
+But do you know that exercising regularly improves your cognitive functions?
 In other words, working out your body improves your learning abilities.
 It helps finish one more chapter or take another round of flashcards.

 John Ratey, a clinical professor of psychiatry at Harvard Medical School and author of the book, Spark: The Revolutionary New Science of Exercise and the Brain, says that “Exercise is the single best thing you can do for your brain in terms of mood, memory, and learning.
 Even 10 minutes of activity changes your brain.”

 Dr. Scott McGinnis, an instructor in neurology at Harvard Medical School, says “Even more exciting is the finding that engaging in a program of regular exercise of moderate intensity over six months or a year is associated with an increase in the volume of selected brain regions.”

 At the University of British Columbia, researchers found that regular aerobic exercise can increase the hippocampal volume in the brain of older women.
 The hippocampus sits in the limbic system and allows to transfer information from the short-term memory to the long-term memory.
 The research was done on a group of women diagnosed with probable mild cognitive impairment.
 You can guess what happens to a normal hippocampus when we exercise.